gr4y41/mac-streamdeck-color-picker/README.md

 # Please help
 If someone can assist in porting this to a compiled plugin for the M1 Macbook I would be eternally grateful
-<br>This is a great function for color blind individuals